 - 1 cup beef stock

-Using a vegetable peeler, remove 6 strips of lemon zest, making sure to avoid the white pith.
-Thinly slice each strop crosswise.
+- Using a vegetable peeler, remove 6 strips of lemon zest, making sure to avoid the white pith.
+Thinly slice each strip crosswise.

-Add carrots, potatoes and parsnips to baking sheet along with 1/2 tsp each of salt and pepper.
+- Add carrots, potatoes and parsnips to baking sheet along with ½ teaspoon each of salt and pepper.
 Toss with shallots and pan gravy.

-Transfer pan juices to a pot (or put the roasting pan on the stovetop), add 1 cup of beef stock and 2 tbsp. of flour.
+- Transfer pan juices to a pot (or put the roasting pan on the stovetop), add 1 cup of beef stock and 2 tablespoons of flour.
 Heat on medium-heat, whisking until gravy is free of lumps.
 Thicken with more flour or cornstarch as needed.